A global shadow lemma and logarithm law for geometrically finite Hilbert geometries: Introduction

 In a different vein, we also obtain as a consequence of the shadow lemma:

-\begin{corollary}[Singularity with harmonic measure] \basehypotheses Let $\mu$ be a measure on $\Gamma$ with finite superexponential moment, and let $\nu$ be the hitting measure of the random walk driven by $\mu$.
-If $\Gamma$ contains at least one parabolic element, then $\nu$ is singular with respect to the Patterson-Sullivan measure. \end{corollary}
+\begin{corollary}[Singularity with harmonic measure] Let $\Omega$ be a strictly convex domain in $\mathbb RP^n$ with $C^1$ boundary and $\Gamma<\PSL(n+1,\mathbb R)$ a geometrically finite group which preserves $\Omega$.
+Assume the convex hull of the limit set $C_\Gamma$ is hyperbolic with respect to the Hilbert metric.
+Let $\mu$ be a measure on $\Gamma$ with finite superexponential moment, and let $\nu$ be the hitting measure of the random walk driven by $\mu$.
+If $\Gamma$ contains at least one parabolic element, then $\nu$ is singular with respect to the Patterson--Sullivan measure. \end{corollary}